cjekel/cjekel.github.io/_posts/2018-07-29-Visual-studio-code-Python-setup.md

 ---
 title:  "Visual Studio Code Python Setup"
 date:   2018-07-29 14:15:00
 description: Visual Studio Code is my favorite editor to write Python code.
-This post shows you how to setup Code so that you can begin using Code to write better Python!
+This post shows you how to setup Code so that you can start writing better Python!
 keywords: [Python Code setup, Visual studio Code Python setup, Python linting in Code, flake8 Code setup python]
 ---

 Visual Studio Code has become my absolute favorite IDE / text editor.
 I highly recommend those who work with Python to consider using Code for their work.
 If I were to revisit my [Python course](https://github.com/cjekel/Introduction-to-Python-Numerical-Analysis-for-Engineers-and-Scientist), I would spend a lecture going over setting up Code for working with Python.
-Right now
+It takes a bit of time to set up Python for Code, and then to start running Python from Code.
+This post will show you how to setup code, why the linting options are useful, and how to run Python scripts from code.

 Some of the reasons I like Visual Studio Code:
 - Code opens fast